onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We need to aim the system at developing people

-The dick measuring contest has no upper limit
-Show yachts - ask if they've offset the carbon emissions for the production and maintenance and operation of them We either put a cap on the dick measuring contest or it will cap humanity’s runway
+The dick measuring contest has no upper limit - roleplay a sword fight with your johnson Show yachts - ask if they've offset the carbon emissions for the production and maintenance and operation of them We either put a cap on the dick measuring contest or it will cap humanity’s runway